daneah/openaiapi/README.md

 ## Usage

 First, make an `OPENAI_API_KEY` environment variable available whose value is your OpenAI API key.
-Once you have an API in place, you can use the `OpenAI` class to generate content:
+Once you have an API key in place, you can use the `OpenAI` class to generate content:

 ```python
 >>> from openaiapi import OpenAI